owdproject/owd-client/README.md

 - Clone the repo with `git clone https://github.com/owd-project/owd-client`
 - Enter the directory with `cd owd-client`
 - Install dependencies with `npm install`
-- Run your OWD client with `npm run serve`
+- Run your client with `npm run serve`

 ## Modules
 Each OWD module may include a `client` or a `server`